Dogster is reader-supported. When you buy via links on our site, we may earn a commission at no cost to you. Learn more.

 Conclusion

 More intelligent dogs are better at picking up on new commands.
 This trait is great for those training service dogs or competing in obedience competitions.
-However, very intelligent dogs can also be very overwhelming and high-maintenance.
+However, dogs that learn quickly or are highly active can also be very overwhelming and high-maintenance.
 They require tons of mental stimulation, or they may become bored and destructive.
 They may also figure out things that you don't want them to, such as how to open doors.

-Therefore, just because Samoyeds aren't the most intelligent breed doesn't mean you should write them off.
-They're still great dogs, and they require less mental stimulation than the smartest dog breeds.
+Therefore, just because Samoyeds aren't perceived as the most intelligent breed in obedience-based rankings doesn't mean you should write them off.
+They're still great dogs and are capable of learning as long as their trainer is able to motivate them.

 See Also: